womenhackfornonprofits/pimp-my-cause-django/pimpmycause/tests/README.md

-## OCD Action Django App
+## Pimp My Cause Django App

-Our tests package: `ocdaction.tests` is a valid Django app and should be installed in Django's `INSTALLED_APPS` setting during test suite runs.
+Our tests package: `pimpmycause.tests` is a valid Django app and should be installed in Django's `INSTALLED_APPS` setting during test suite runs.

 ## Test Placement